-HUMAN RICHTS Human rights are protected by the EU Charter of Fundamental Rights.
-These cover the right to be free from discrimination on the basis of sex, racial or ethnic origin, religion or belief, disability, age or sexual orientation, the right to the protection of your personal data, and the right to get access to justice.
+Human rights are protected by the EU Charter of Fundamental Rights.
+These cover the right to be free from discrimination on the basis of sex, racial or ethnic origin, religion or belief, disability, age or sexual orientation, the right to the protection of your personal data, and or the right to get access to justice.

-FREEDOM Freedom of movement gives citizens the right to move and reside freely within the Union.
-Individual freedoms such as respect for private life, freedom of thought, religion, assembly, expression and information are protected by the EU Charter of Fundamental Rights.

-DEMOCRACY The functioning of the EU is founded on representative democracy.
-Being a European citizen also means enjoying political rights.
-Every adult EU citizen has the right to stand as a candidate and to vote in elections to the European Parliament.
-EU citizens have the right to stand as a candidate and to vote in their country of residence, or in their country of origin.

-RULE OF LAW The EU is based on the rule of law.
-Everything the EU does is founded on treaties, voluntarily and democratically agreed by its EU countries.
-Law and justice are upheld by an independent judiciary.
-The EU countries gave final jurisdiction to the European Court of Justice which judgements have to be respected by all.
-SENSE OF BELONGING The concept of citizenship has historically been very much linked to nationality.
+Sense of belonging

+The concept of citizenship has historically been very much linked to nationality.
 It is the Maastricht Treaty that created European citizenship, which is not a substitute for national citizenship, but an addition to it.
-The European symbols include the European flag, the European anthem (Beethoven's 'Ode to Joy'), the European motto and Europe Day on 9th May each year.
+The European symbols include the European flag, the European anthem (Beethoven's 'Ode to Jov'), the European motto and Europe Day on 9th May each year.

 Do you consider yourself a European citizen?
 It's very difficult to feel that you "belong to" the European Union unless you are aware of what it is doing and how it works.
 In the next section, you will learn what the EU does in your daily life and how it functions.

 A sense of belonging comes, above all, with feeling personally involved in EU decision-making.
-Every adult EU citizen has the right to vote in the European Parliament elections, and this is an important basis for the EU's democratic legitimacy.
+Every adult EU citizen has the right to vote in European Parliament elections, and this is an important basis for the EU's democratic legitimacy.
 If you want to help shape the European agenda and influence EU policies, there are many ways to do so as you will discover in our last section.

-Photo: Edmor Dantes Photo: Media Centre EU Parliament

-EU YOUTH STRATEGY Engaging, connecting and empowering youth are the three pillars of the EU Youth Strategy 2019-2027, a strategic framework adopted by the European Council in 2018.
-The communication highlights that "for young people to reap the full benefits of EU actions, these need to reflect their aspirations".
-EU youth cooperation aims to foster youth participation in democratic life.
-It can also support social engagement, as well as civic and socio-educational activities (youth work) that give young people life skills and act as a bridge to society, especially for disadvantaged youth.
-1. European Union (2018).
 EU Youth Strategy

+Engaging, Connecting and Empowering youth are the three pillars of the EU Youth Strategy 2019-2027 that the EU adopted in 2018.
+The strategy highlights that "for young people to reap the full benefits of EU actions, these need to reflect their aspirations".
+EU youth cooperation aims to foster youth participation in democratic life, social engagement, inclusion and youth work.